Where to Stay In Ibiza If You Don’t Want to Go Clubbing

 Sant Carles de Peralta

-It may be known for big-name DJs and super-yachts nowadays but back in the 1970s Ibiza was hippy heaven.
+It may be known for big-name DJs and super-yachts nowadays, but back in the 1970s, Ibiza was hippy heaven.
 The free spirit of the flower children can still be sensed throughout the island, but nowhere is it as strong as in the village of Sant Carles de Peralta.
 This is definitely where to stay in Ibiza if you want to hark back to your hippy days.
 Here’s where you’ll find the island’s famous Las Dalias weekly market which sells crafts from over 200 artisans, works by local artists, and enough tie-dye to clothe the whole of Woodstock.
-Other highlights include traditional tavern Bar Anita, which serves up unpretentious, uncomplicated tapas, a beautiful whitewashed church, and a gorgeous 17th century farmhouse where you can see an ancient olive oil mill.
-And we think you’ll agree that the Plum home we discovered in the surrounding hills is pretty groovy, man.
-Take a short drive out of the village and you’ll reach the sandy shores of Cala Mastella – the beach is lovely, but the real draw here is cult restaurant El Bigotes where everyone’s equal in the sense that if you don’t have a reservation, you’re not getting in.
+Other highlights include traditional tavern Bar Anita, which serves up unpretentious, uncomplicated tapas, a beautiful whitewashed church, and a gorgeous 17th-century farmhouse where you can see an ancient olive oil mill.
+And we think you’ll agree that Gelato Explosion, the Plum home we discovered in the surrounding hills, is pretty groovy.
+Take a short drive out of the village and you’ll reach the sandy shores of Cala Mastella - the beach is lovely, but the real draw here is cult restaurant El Bigotes where everyone’s equal in the sense that if you don’t have a reservation, you’re not getting in.
 They’ve reportedly turned royalty away at the door so if you want to be in with a chance of trying their legendary fish dishes, call ahead.

 Right on the beach